HarshPatil32/MyTradingBot-project/README.md

 - Checks when price of an asset and the MACD indicator are moving in opposite directions
 - MACD line: calculates by subtracting 26-period EMA from the 12-period EMA
 - Signal line: 9-period EMA of the MACD line itself
-- Histogram: Bars that represent the difference between the signal line and MACD line
 - If market is showing lower lows and MACD shows higher lows, signs of bullish divergence and vice versa
 - Trailing stop loss of 0.05 (can be less since MACD line reacts quicker)
 - So far tends to beat the market